EnglishSpanish

 5. Poor posture, often caused by ill-fitting shoes.

-6. Poor foot hygiene, like not keeping your feet clean or dry
+6. Poor foot hygiene, such as not keeping your feet clean or dry

 7. Genetics that predispose you to ingrown toenails